Meet Our Staff

-Beth has been flipping all her life, dancing, acting, and eventually making the first gymnastics team in Winston-Salem.
+Beth has been flipping all her life, dancing, acting, and eventually landing a spot on the first gymnastics team in Winston-Salem.
 Her love of the sport inspired her parents to open Salem Gymnastics Center in 1980 where she continued to teach and compete gymnastics, accepting a full gymnastics scholarship to Illinois State University.
 Fate dealt an interesting blow during the fall of her freshman year, when an uneven bar fall led to a torn ACL and reconstructive knee surgery.
 She spent the next four months in a full leg cast, six months on crutches and two years in rehab.
 She learned many things during this time, including both patience and a giant swing on bars, which she was the first ISU gymnast to compete.
 After college Beth came home and, along with her parents and husband, began running the family business.
-Beth has been a long time NC-USAG Board Member and a speaker at both USAG State and Regional Congresses, as well as an integral part of USAIGC Nationals from 1989-2001.
-Additionally, she is a founding member of Motion Evolution, serves in lay leadership at St. Timothy’s Episcopal Church and loves to travel and listen to Jackson Browne.
-Beth is married to Kenny Morphis and has two awesome children, Jon and Page.
-She loves working at Salem with her husband and father, and feels very fortunate to have a job she looks forward to going to every day.
+Beth has been a long time NC-USAG Board Member and a speaker at both USAG State and Regional Congresses, SwimConsultant seminars, and was an integral part of USAIGC Nationals from 1989-2001.
+Additionally, she has founded a business called GymStart, serves in lay leadership at St. Timothy’s Episcopal Church and loves to travel and listen to Jackson Browne.
+Beth is married to Kenny Morphis and has two awesome children, Jon and Alex.
+She loves working at Salem with her husband, father and son, and feels very fortunate to have a job she looks forward to going to every day.
 Her hope is that the lives she touches will take the lessons learned and continue on to greatness wherever they go.

 Kenny has been active in sports all his life.
 A native of North Carolina, Kenny’s family moved to West Berlin, Germany in 1963 where he grew up.
 Kenny attended the Berlin Military School system, graduating in 1977 from Berlin American High School where he was a member of the soccer and football teams.
 Upon returning to the US, he attended Gardner Webb College where he was a Physical Education major with a Psychology minor.
 Kenny was a member of his college tennis team as well as an avid intramural participant.
-Kenny began working at Salem in 1984 and has been Head Coach of the girl’s competitive teams for over 30 years.
-He has worked in every aspect of the gym and currently works with the Level 4 and Optional Teams.
-Kenny is married to Beth and they have two children, Jon, a soccer player at Hargrave Military Academy and Page, who attends Calvary Day School.
-Kenny and Beth are Co-owners of Salem, along with Beth’s father, Frank Minter.
+Kenny began working at Salem in 1984 and has been Head Coach of the girl’s competitive teams for over 35 years.
+Kenny has coached numerous National Champions and NCAA scholarship recipients.
+He is a member of the 2011 Region 8 Gymnastics Hall of Fame.
+Kenny is married to Beth and they have two children, Jon and Alex, who both work in the family business.

 Beth-Anne started at Salem in 2002 as a manager and teacher for Karate International.
 She received her 1st Degree Black Belt in 1999 and is currently a 3rd degree Black Belt.
 She began working in the Salem office in 2006.
 Working for Salem was a natural transition considering she has had a child involved in every aspect of the Gym at one time or another.
-Her son, Dalton, got his Black Belt from Karate International and was on Cheer Extreme’s first Co-ed team at Salem.
-Her daughter, Devin, was on the Salem Dance Team and currently dances for Regan High School.
-Her daughter, Dani, was on Salem’s Gymnastics Team and now is a Reagan Varsity Cheerleader.
-Beth-Anne has been married to David Brown for almost 25 years and currently lives in Pfafftown.
+Her son, Dalton, got his Black Belt at Salem and was on Salem’s Cheer Extreme Co-ed team.
+Her daughter, Devin, was on the Salem Dance Team and has worked in the office as well as teaching dance and camps at Salem.
+Her daughter, Dani, was on Salem’s Gymnastics Team and is currently a gymnastics instructor.
+Beth-Anne has been married to David Brown for over 30 years and loves working with the public.

 Originally from Swansboro, NC, Geneva graduated from Swansboro High School where she was Varsity Captain of the cheer squad.
 After her husband spent eleven years in the Navy, they moved to Mocksville and bought their first home.
 In addition to working in the Front Office, Geneva is currently pursuing a BS in Business Administration with a focus in Human Resource Management at Liberty University, with graduation set for next year.
 She has a golden retriever named Ryleigh and two boys, Carson and Logan, who will both be taking classes here at Salem.
 Says Geneva “Salem Gym has been a welcome part of the transition to this part of the state.
 I love the atmosphere and everyone I have met thus far!”